bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

   https://images.unsplash.com/photo-1511377398397-8f0fb9ae372d?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2100&q=80
 ingress: "Many developers hesitate to use CSS Grid in their project especially if they have to support Internet Explorer.
 All web developers loves to rant about IE, and this time, I learned the hard way what the fuss was all about. \U0001F605"
 links:
-  - title: Feature queries @supports
+  - title: Feature queries @supports  by MDN
     url: 'https://hacks.mozilla.org/2016/08/using-feature-queries-in-css/ '
-  - title: Learn more about Autoprefixer and Grid in IE
+  - title: Grid in IE and the new Autoprefixer by Daniel Tonon
     url: 'https://css-tricks.com/css-grid-in-ie-css-grid-and-the-new-autoprefixer/ '
-  - title: 'End of IE11 support countdown and informative links '
+  - title: 'IE11 Countdown and informative links '
     url: 'https://death-to-ie11.netlify.com/'
 authors:
   - My Thao Nguyen